"There's Joy In Beauty" – How Muslim Women Use Makeup To Celebrate Eid

 Advertisement

-Lately, our beauty rituals have taken on an even greater meaning, whether that's a Sunday facial routine or getting ready for a celebratory occasion via Zoom.
+Lately, our beauty rituals have taken on a greater meaning, whether that's a Sunday facial routine or getting ready for a celebratory occasion via Zoom.
 My cousin Fadumo agrees.
-"Last year in lockdown, I put on a full face of makeup for Eid, red lipstick and everything," she told me as we spoke about our upcoming Eid plans for 13th May.
-"Why not?" she asked, and she's absolutely right.
+"Last year in lockdown, I put on a full face of makeup for Eid, red lipstick and everything," she told me as we spoke about our upcoming Eid plans for May 13.
+"Why not?"
+She's absolutely right.
 The ceremonial act of getting ready has previously required a physical end goal: a destination or an in-person get-together.
-There may be much less of that this Eid as we wait for things to open up fully but it’s my mission to engage in that ritual at home as a way of immersing myself in the celebration.
-The makeup will be entirely for me to enjoy but it'll remind me of Eid's important impact.
+There may be much less of that this Eid as we wait for things to open up fully, but it’s my mission to engage in that ritual at home as a way of immersing myself in the celebration.
+The makeup will be entirely for me to enjoy, but it'll remind me of Eid's important impact.

 Advertisement

-Speaking to friends and family proves I'm not the only one who has lost endless hours to makeup tutorials or Pinterest ahead of Eid, though none of us has big plans.
-I have my go-to makeup artists and beauty influencers: Katie Jane Hughes always comes through with bold, creative looks and you can trust her to steer you in a magical direction.
-Muslim makeup artist Hani is the one to take creative direction from when only a fully glamorous look will suffice, while makeup artist Yasmin provides a constant stream of glorious looks fit for Eid day.
-Her 'Eid inspo series' on Instagram has racked up thousands of likes and comments, as Muslim women take inspiration from her expertly curated cut creases, winged liner and fluffy false lashes.

 A makeup cliche perhaps, but a classic red lip never fails to empower me on Eid.
-My go-tos are Charlotte Tilbury's Red Carpet Red, £25, and Fenty Beauty's Stunna Lip Paint in Uncensored, £20.
-Wearing bright, bold colours like these isn't just skin deep, though.
-It provides escapism and a release from reality, which is especially important when we're spending Eid at home.
+My go-tos are Charlotte Tilbury Red Carpet Red and Fenty Beauty Stunna Lip Paint in Uncensored.
+Wearing bright, bold colours like these isn't just skin deep, though: It provides escapism and a release from reality, which is especially important when we're spending Eid at home.
 Fadumo agrees and says makeup is a "catalyst for a more cheerful day" on Eid.
 And it's not just my family.
 Salma tells me that throughout the pandemic, she has frequently turned to makeup to feel more like herself and often uses it to reignite the sense of fun of joyous occasions, which has become lost lately.
 Maymona describes her ongoing interaction with beauty throughout the pandemic in a similar way.
-Wearing makeup at virtual birthdays, bridal showers and close-knit religious occasions such as Eid has only emphasised the happiness she feels.
+Wearing makeup at virtual birthdays, bridal showers, and close-knit religious occasions such as Eid has only emphasized the happiness she feels.

 Advertisement